UCRajkumar/ecSeg/README.md

 ## Bibtex
 ```

+@article {Prasad2026,
+  title     = "Accurate prediction of {ecDNA} in interphase cancer cells using
+               deep neural networks",
+  author    = "Prasad, Gino and Rajkumar, Utkrisht and Curtis, Ellis J and
+               Wong, Ivy Tsz-Lo and Yan, Xiaowei and Zhang, Shu and
+               Br{\"u}ckner, Lotte and Turner, Kristen and Wiese, Julie and
+               Wahl, Justin and Hemmati, Homa and Wu, Sihan and Theissen,
+               Jessica and Fischer, Matthias and Chang, Howard Y and Henssen,
+               Anton G and Mischel, Paul S and Bafna, Vineet",
+  journal   = "Commun.
+Biol.",
+  publisher = "Springer Science and Business Media LLC",
+  volume    =  9,
+  number    =  1,
+  month     =  apr,
+  year      =  2026,
+}

 @article{Rajkumar2019,
     author = {Rajkumar, Utkrisht and Turner, Kristen and Luebeck, Jens and Deshpande, Viraj and Chandraker, Manmohan and Mischel, Paul and Bafna, Vineet},
     journal = {iScience},